lammps/lammps/doc/src/fix_meso_move.rst

 .. note::

-   The particles affected by this fix should not be time integrated by other fixes (e.g. :doc:`fix meso <fix_meso>`, :doc:`fix meso/stationary <fix_meso_stationary>`), since that will change their positions and velocities twice.
+   The particles affected by this fix should not be time integrated by other fixes (e.g. :doc:`fix sph <fix_sph>`, :doc:`fix sph/stationary <fix_sph_stationary>`), since that will change their positions and velocities twice.

 .. note::

-   As particles move due to this fix, they will pass through periodic boundaries and be remapped to the other side of the simulation box, just as they would during normal time integration (e.g. via the :doc:`fix meso <fix_meso>` command).
+   As particles move due to this fix, they will pass through periodic boundaries and be remapped to the other side of the simulation box, just as they would during normal time integration (e.g. via the :doc:`fix sph <fix_sph>` command).
 It is up to you to decide whether periodic boundaries are appropriate with the kind of particle motion you are prescribing with this fix.

 .. note::